ncsa/ameriflux-pipeline/NOTES.md

 - For Ameriflux-friendly L2, H2O_SIGMA is used as DependecyCheck source instead of H2O_IRGA_Vr
 ### 15
 - For Soil water content variables in Ameriflux-friendly L2, range checks should be multiplied by 100 as these are in percentages.
+### 16
+- TIMESTAMP_START and TIMESTAMP_END column is created from time column from netCDF PyFluxPro output and inserted at indexes 0 and 1 respectively.
+### 17
+- Pipeline is split into two phases, one to be run before PyFluxPro(pre_pyfluxpro) and one after PyFluxPro(post_pyfluxpro).
+- The first phase generates L1 and L2 control files that meet Ameriflux standards
+- The second phase generates the csv file named US-Ui<site_name>\_HH\_<timestamp_start>_<timestamp_end>.csv that meets Ameriflux standards.
+### 18
+- netCDF4 python library is supported only in Python version 3.8.
+This pipeline has a strict requirement of Python 3.8